 Juvenile and adult Canoe Creek clubshells need stable instream substrates, including, but not limited to, coarse sand and gravel for settlement and sheltering.
 Clean, flowing water is needed to keep these substrates free from excess sedimentation that may reduce the amount of available habitat for sheltering, hinder a mussel's ability to feed, and, in severe instances, cause smothering and death (see Risk Factors for the Canoe Creek Clubshell, below, for information on impacts of sedimentation).
 Clean, flowing water is also needed to attract host fish and disperse juveniles throughout stream reaches.
 In addition, freshwater mussels are sensitive to changes in water quality parameters such as temperature, dissolved oxygen, ammonia, and pollutants.
 Therefore, while the precise tolerance thresholds for these water quality parameters are unknown for the Canoe Creek clubshell, we know the species requires water of sufficient quality to sustain its natural physiological processes for normal behavior, growth, and survival at all life stages (see Risk Factors for the Canoe Creek Clubshell, below, for more information on water quality impairments).
-Food and nutrients are needed for individuals at all life stages for survival and growth (see Background, above, for information on food sources and feeding).
+Food and nutrients are needed for individuals at all life stages for survival and growth.
 Lastly, the presence of host fish is needed for successful reproduction and dispersal.
-Host fish used by the Canoe Creek clubshell include the tricolor shiner (Cyprinella trichroistia), Alabama shiner (C. callistia), and striped shiner (Luxilus chrysocephalus), among others (see Background, above, for more information on reproduction and host present in sufficient numbers throughout the subpopulations; reproduction, which is evidenced by the presence of multiple age classes within a subpopulation; and connectivity among mussel beds (local aggregations) within a subpopulation and between subpopulations.
+Host fish used by the Canoe Creek clubshell include the tricolor shiner (Cyprinella trichroistia), Alabama shiner (C. callistia), and striped shiner (Luxilus chrysocephalus), among others.

+To be healthy at the subpopulation and species levels, the Canoe Creek clubshell needs individuals to be present in sufficient numbers throughout the subpopulations; reproduction, which is evidenced by the presence of multiple age classes within a subpopulation; and connectivity among mussel beds (local aggregations) within a subpopulation and between subpopulations.
 Mussel abundance facilitates reproduction.
 Mussels do not actively seek mates; males release sperm into the water column, where it drifts until a female takes it in (Moles and Layzer 2008, p.
 212).
 Therefore, successful reproduction and subpopulation growth requires a sufficient number of females to be downstream of a sufficient number of males.